userfrosting/learn/03.installation/01.environment/02.lando/docs.md

   category: docs
 ---

->>> To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).

 [Lando](https://lando.dev/) provides a stable, easy-to-use, and portable local development environment.
 It allows you to integrate [phpMyAdmin](https://www.phpmyadmin.net/) (among [other services](https://docs.lando.dev/config/services.html)) and simplifies setting up [XDebug](https://xdebug.org/).

->>> Note: Lando is not meant for production!
+[notice=warning]**This is a development tool!**

+Note that while you can run Lando in production, it is highly discouraged, not recommended and 100% not supported!
+DON'T DO IT![/notice]

 ## Installation Steps